AdobeDocs/experience-manager-core-components.de-DE/help/using/using.md

 Einer der treibenden Ideen hinter den Kernkomponenten ist Flexibilität.
 Durch die häufigere Veröffentlichung neuer Versionen der Kernkomponenten kann Adobe bei der Bereitstellung neuer Funktionen flexibler sein.
 Entwickler wiederum können flexibel entscheiden, welche Komponenten sie in ihre Projekte integrieren und wie oft sie diese aktualisieren möchten.

 Aus diesem Grund sind die Kernkomponenten nicht Teil des Schnellstarts, wenn Sie im Produktionsmodus (ohne Beispielinhalt) beginnen.
-Der erste Schritt besteht darin, [das neueste veröffentlichte Inhaltspaket von GitHub](https://github.com/adobe/aem-core-wcm-components/releases/latest) herunterzuladen und es in Ihren AEM-Umgebungen zu installieren.
+Therefore, your first step is to [download the latest released content package from GitHub](https://github.com/adobe/aem-core-wcm-components/releases/latest) and to install it on your AEM environments.

-Es gibt verschiedene Möglichkeiten, dies zu automatisieren, aber die einfachste Möglichkeit, ein Inhaltspaket schnell auf einer Instanz zu installieren, erfolgt über den Package Manager; Siehe [Installieren von Paketen](https://helpx.adobe.com/de/experience-manager/6-5/sites/administering/using/package-manager.html).
-Sobald Sie außerdem eine Veröffentlichungsinstanz ausgeführt haben, müssen Sie dieses Paket für den Herausgeber replizieren.
-Siehe [Replizieren von Paketen](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/package-manager.html).
+There are several ways to automate this, but the simplest way to quickly install a content package on an instance is by using the Package Manager; see [Install Packages](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/package-manager.html).
+Also, once you'll have a publish instance running as well, you'll need to replicate that package to the publisher; see [Replicating Packages](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/package-manager.html).

 <!--